-- Moscow.
-A very modern city but look behind the façade to find the treasures of traditional Russian architecture which are still there.
+- Moscow - a very modern city but look behind the façade to find the treasures of traditional Russian architecture which can still be found.

-- Lake Baikal, or rather the surrounding area.
-The cities of Irkutsk and Ulan Ude are fascinating with the remnants of ethnic culture which escaped Sovietisation.
+- Lake Baikal and the surrounding areas - the cities of Irkutsk and Ulan Ude in particular are fascinating with the remnants of ethnic culture which escaped Sovietisation.

 - The Trans Mongolian express from Moscow through to Beijing with breaks at all the interesting places en-route.

-- The Golden Ring.
-The collection of ancient towns lying to the north of Moscow which are neither circular nor golden but steeped in history.
+- The Golden Ring, the collection of ancient towns lying to the north of Moscow which are neither circular nor golden but steeped in history nonetheless.